0xPolygonID/docs/docs/issuer/setup-issuer-core.md

     - `migrate`
     - `pending_publisher`
     - `notifications`
 3. Run `make db/migrate`.
-This checks the database structure and applies any changes to the database schema.
+This command checks the database structure and applies the necessary changes to the database schema.
 4. Run `./bin/platform` command to start the issuer.
 5. Run `./bin/pending_publisher`.
 This checks that publishing transactions to the blockchain works.
 6. _(Optional)_ Run `./bin/notifications`.
 This enables push notifications when issuing credentials to PID Wallet.